What is enterprise backup?

 What is storage redundancy?

 In the unforeseen and unwanted event of data loss, information that is stored within the production area where information is being processed in and out of the system, your files face the increased risk.
-They will be directly affected unless otherwise, you have other copies that are being stored somewhere else off-premise, as part of your enterprise backup strategy.
+They will be directly affected unless otherwise, you have other copies that are being stored somewhere else off-premise, as part of your enterprise backup strategy to support you organisation.

 Diversification of Storage